BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

   - **Policy Head**: Outputs a probability distribution over all legal moves from the current position (1968 possible moves).
   - **Value Head**: Outputs a single value estimating the likelihood of winning from the current position.

+For this NN architecture, we require a board encoding scheme that translates the chess board into a tensor representation, along with methods for move encoding and handling moves with associated probabilities.
+The design choices for the board encoding scheme are documented in [Chess Encoding for Neural Networks](/AIZeroChessBot-C++/documentation/encodings/README.md).

 ### Monte Carlo Tree Search (MCTS)

 - Utilizes the policy head to guide exploration of the game tree.